Recreation and Community Services

 The following sites are open under the provided restrictions and safety guidelines:

-- Barnes Park, 350 S. McPherrin Ave. - two tennis courts
+- Barnes Park, 350 S. McPherrin Ave. - three tennis courts

 - Garvey Ranch Park, 781 S. Orange Ave - two tennis courts